sunwookim028/G3SA/minimap2/README.md

 We provide a sample script below :

+The reference and query datasets are available each at [Reference](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.39/) & [Query] (https://github.com/genome-in-a-bottle/giab_data_indexes)

 ```bash
 bash ./scripts/run_minimap2_gpu_benchmark.sh
 ```
-The provided parameter settings are optimized to a a6000 GPU.
+The provided parameter settings are optimized to a a6000 GPU with a human genome reference index.
 Please modify the script/parameters to match your dataset and hardware setup.

 ## Contact